Gordon999/Pi_LIbCamera_GUI/README.md

 (Note for Arducam cameras you need to follow their installation instructions https://docs.arducam.com/Raspberry-Pi-Camera/Native-camera/Quick-Start-Guide/ and install their version of libcamera, or try PiLibcameraGUI_Ard.py and the standard Libcamera)

 I have only tested switching 2 cameras on a Pi5 with official Pi Cameras.
+It will work with different models of camera

 ## Screenshot